FAQ

 Whose housekeeping equipment and supplies are used for cleaning my home, yours or mine?

-Yours.
+We use your equipment and supplies.
 If you don’t have the proper supplies then we can go to the store for you and get them.

 With meal preparation, who provides the food, you or me?